janosgyerik/writing-markdown-well/README.md

 What's wrong with Markdown?
 ---------------------------

-The syntax is too permissive: it allows sloppy writing styles that look good in HTML but terrible in plain text.
+The syntax is too permissive: it allows sloppy writing styles that look fine in HTML but terrible in plain text.
 Different users adopt different writing styles, which further hurts readability and collaboration.

 Markdown is not designed as a lazy way to create HTML, but many people use it that way.